aridjayarecipes/cutesrecipes.web.app/content/post/2483-how-to-prepare-quick-sausage-and-cabbage.md

 1. Take  Salt and Pepper

 This Sausage and Cabbage Dinner is quick and easy to prepare and a hearty, satisfying meal.
-It&#39;s especially nice on a chilly night..cabbage), which is milder than regular cabbage, Italian sausage, white beans, fresh parsley, and treatments of cabbage, I&#39;m surprised at how good this stew is with the Italian sausage and Parmesan.
-Cabbage and sausage is a classic pairing that&#39;s enhanced with a simple spice blend.
+It's especially nice on a chilly night..cabbage), which is milder than regular cabbage, Italian sausage, white beans, fresh parsley, and treatments of cabbage, I'm surprised at how good this stew is with the Italian sausage and Parmesan.
+Cabbage and sausage is a classic pairing that's enhanced with a simple spice blend.
 Turkey smoked sausage is great in this recipe!

 <!--inarticleads2-->